EOSIO/eos/docs/01_nodeos/08_troubleshooting/index.md

 Start `nodapifiny` with `--shared-memory-size-mb 1024`.
 A 1 GB shared memory file allows approximately half a million transactions.

-### What version of EOSIO am I running/connecting to?
+### What version of APIFINY am I running/connecting to?

 If defaults can be used, then `clapifiny get info` will output a block that contains a field called `server_version`.
 If your `nodapifiny` is not using the defaults, then you need to know the URL of the `nodapifiny`.
 In that case, use the following with your `nodapifiny` URL: